KoalaisMad/WHERE2EAT/README.md

 A web application that helps you find the perfect restaurant based on your preferences, location, budget, time constraints, and dietary restrictions.

-more cookies, oh no the cookies are all gone.
+more cookies, oh no the cookies are all gone. the cookie monster ate them.
 ## Features

 - **Location-based search**: Uses GPS or manual zipcode entry to find nearby restaurants